LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Background and Motivation

 \subsection{PQ for AMM}

-PQ can be used for AMM (approximated matrix multiplication)~\cite{MMWM}.
+PQ can be used for approximated matrix multiplication (AMM)~\cite{MMWM}.
 The essence is to approximate the matrix multiplication by the centroids' multiplication.

 To formulize it, for matrix multiplication $A\times B^T$, $a$ and $b$ are the rows of $A$ and $B$ respectively.
 The centroid codebooks for $A$ is $P$.
 For a layer of DNN, $A$ can be the input feature maps, and $B$ can be the weights (note that convolution can be computed as matrix multiplication too).
 Since $B$ is constant, the multiplication of all the centroids and $B$ can be precomputed to construct a lookup table, as shown in Fig.~\ref{fig:product_quantization}(b).
 The table construction function for $b^c$ is shown in Eq.~\ref{eq:table}.
+The matrix multiplication can then be approximated by looking up and aggregating the results of the nearest centroids in the precompute table, formulated in Eq.~\ref{eq:aggregation}.
+Here considers the $g^c(a^c)$ function with $onehot$ representation for $argmin$, i.e., the nearest centroid is marked as 1 and others as 0, $g^c(a^c)=onehot(\underset{k}{\mathrm{arg\ min}}\left \| a^{c}-P^{c}_{k} \right \|^2)=(0, ..., 0, 1, 0, ..., 0)$.